 4) Linking File name and path together:

 When you are trying to move through files on your local system, you observe two important file components, i.e. file_name and file_path.

-Hashcodes in hash tables are used in these cases to maintain the harmony between file_name and file_path.
+You can use hashcodes in hash tables to maintain the harmony between file_name and file_path.

 5) Data Structures(Programming Languages):

 Programming languages have a hash table based Data Structures, where the basic idea is to create a key-value pair.
 Hash keys are used in C++, java, python etc.

 6) Compiler Operation hashing: